 - Where to Stay

 - Getting Around

 - What to do in Ireland with Kids

 - What to eat in Ireland with Kids

-I hope this will be helpful in planning your trip to Ireland with kids.
+I hope this will be helpful in planning your family trip to Ireland with kids.
 You’re going to have a fantastic time, but take a few minutes and read through this and come back here as you plan your trip and please ask for my advice!
 Ireland is one of my favorite countries and I really do love helping you plan your visit!

 1. Before You Go

 Buying Your Flight to Ireland

 Ireland family vacations are one of the most affordable you can take.
 Right now, Ireland is one of the cheapest European countries to fly to from the United States.
 We booked flights for $60 one way from Boston!
 I just saw flights for $450 from LAX and $260 from New York over Christmas!
 Unreal!